 In addition, Carmel is home to many people who could be described as "urban sophisticates", which are people who are not only wealthy and employed in professional occupations, but highly educated to boot.
 Urban sophisticates have urbane tastes - whether they reside in a big or small city, a suburb, or a little town.
 Urban sophisticates support bookstores, quality clothing stores, enjoy luxury travel, and in big cities, they are truly the patrons of the arts, attending and supporting institutions such as opera, symphony, ballet, and theatre.

 Carmel is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

 The per capita income in Carmel in 2018 was $65,522, which is wealthy relative to California and the nation.
 This equates to an annual income of $262,088 for a family of four.
 However, Carmel contains both very wealthy and poor people as well.

 Carmel is a very ethnically-diverse city.
 The people who call Carmel home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Carmel residents report their race to be White, followed by Asian.
 Carmel also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 10.80% of the city’s residents.
-Important ancestries of people in Carmel include German, Irish, French , and Italian.
+People of Hispanic or Latino origin account for 13.26% of the city’s residents.
+Important ancestries of people in Carmel include German, English, Irish, French, and Italian.

 The most common language spoken in Carmel is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Spanish and Polish.